dli417/PaperBot_v2/README.md

  The `metadataFinished` is a nice feature that allows you to remember if you had finished reviewing a paper.
 If it is set to false, when you navigate to the Positive group of articles a red flag will remind you that there is pending work.

-### 3.4.
-Go to the Wiki to learn how to update the keywords, the portals configuration, launch your first search, and add an article manually

-### 3.5.
-Go to the browser & refresh

-You will see how the web populates.
-It is ready to use.